rust-lang/book/src/ch13-00-functional-features.md

 Rust's design has taken inspiration from a lot of previous work.
 One of Rust's influences is functional programming, where functions are values that can be used as arguments or return values to other functions, assigned to variables, and so forth.
-We're going to sidestep the issue of what, exactly, function programming is or is not, and instead show off some features of Rust that are similar to features in many languages referred to as functional.
+We're going to sidestep the issue of what, exactly, functional programming is or is not, and instead show off some features of Rust that are similar to features in many languages referred to as functional.